 Note that many times a simpler, cheaper glove is the best option!
 Don’t get taken by slick marketing and the fact that a particular military unit or celebrity trainer uses Brand X; be sure they articulate why they are the best for their purpose.
 Yours may very well be different.

 Flame Resistant and Flame Retardant Gloves – Not the same thing!
 Flame Resistant gloves are made from material that is inherently nonflammable, and will not melt when in close proximity to flames or extreme heat.

-Flame Retardant gloves are instead treated chemically to be slow burning or self extinguishing.
+Flame Retardant gloves are instead treated chemically to be slow-burning or self-extinguishing.
 Know the difference, and consult experts in their use before you trust your hands to one or the other!

 May be made of latex, nitrile or vinyl.
 For medical purposes, latex and nitrile are most common, with nitrile being superior overall owing to its enhanced durability, typical lack of allergy response and impermeability.

-Vital to have when working around blood, bodily fluids and impromptu liquid or chemical spills, as other types of gloves will soak up liquids.
+Vital to have when working around blood, bodily fluids, and impromptu liquid or chemical spills, as other types of gloves will soak up liquids.

 Quality Matters: Construction and Selection